 A student withdrawing from the College within the first six weeks of the semester is held responsible for tuition, room, meal plan, and other fees on a prorated basis as of the date the student withdraws.
+The prorated charge for room and meals will be calculated based on the date the student officially leaves campus.
 If a student withdraws after six weeks into the semester, no tuition, room, meal plan, and other fees will be refunded.
 The same policy applies to emergency leaves.

 Federal student aid funds are awarded to a student under the assumption that the student will attend school for the entire period for which the assistance is awarded.
 When a student withdraws before completing more than 60% of the semester, the student may no longer be eligible for the full amount of student aid that the student was originally scheduled to receive.